shishyando/WK_IShowSeed/README.md

 - Some things are spawned by a trigger (e.g. when a player steps into an invisible zone)
     1) They only spawn roaches and hoppers AFAIK, so `UT_TriggerSpawn`s are pretty much harmless
     2) The result relies on the order in which you enter the triggers: you run the same path - you get the same spawns, you go the other way - spawns change.
-- The mod is quite complex, your FPS may be lower than usual.
-My lowest FPS with this mod and another heavy one was around 150, so it should be fine, but you are warned.
+- The mod is quite complex.
+Even though I made a few optimizations and my game runs completely seamlessly, you may encounter lags or FPS.
+In this case please contact me via official White Knuckle discord server.
 - Even though the mod was tested, you still may encounter a deadlock/game freeze.
 In this case please contact me via official White Knuckle discord server.

 ## Found a bug?
 Something is broken?